The online sellers' guide to sales tax compliance

 Sales tax management is one of the most common pain points for small business owners and online merchants.
 It’s time consuming, confusing, and risky.
-Most business owners we speak to understand the potential of internet sales but aren’t certain how to set manage sales tax compliance and don’t have much free time to devote to research, and, as a result, often turn a blind eye to sales tax compliance.
+Most business owners we speak to understand the potential of internet sales but aren’t certain how to set manage sales tax compliance and don’t have much free time to devote to research.
+As a result, they often turn a blind eye to sales tax management.

 Ignoring online sales tax won’t make things better for you.
 Quite the opposite, actually.
-Every tax dollar you fail to collect is another dollar you are on the hook for.
-State and local taxing authorities do not take not collecting tax on taxable sales lightly.
+Every tax dollar you fail to collect is another dollar your business is responsible for.
+State and local tax authorities do not take the failure to collect tax on taxable internet purchases lightly.
 Small business owners are strongly advised to understand their level of risk and take the necessary steps to be compliant with state and local sales tax laws.

-We’ve created this guide to help small business owners like yourself quantify the risk of not collecting sales tax, understand sales tax fundamentals, and set up a plan to achieve sales tax compliance.
+We’ve created this guide to help small business owners like yourself quantify the risk of not collecting sales tax for online purchases, understand sales tax fundamentals, and set up a sales tax management plan.

 The business risk of not collecting sales tax is great enough that we have decided to speak to it directly.
 Other than property and income tax, sales tax is the largest source of state tax revenue, and one frequently leveraged to fill budget gaps.
 In short, state governments want their sales tax dollars.

-As a small business owner, you, not your buyers, are responsible for the sales tax associated with the goods you are selling.
-Yes, businesses typically pass responsibility on to buyers by charging sales tax at the point of sales, but failing that, it’s the seller who will be held accountable by state and local tax authorities.
+As a small business owner, you, not your buyers, are responsible for the sales tax associated with online shopping.
+Yes, businesses typically pass this responsibility on to buyers by charging sales tax at the point of sale, but failing that, it’s the seller who will be held accountable by state and local tax authorities.

 What this means is, every dollar of sales tax you fail to collect is a dollar you will be held accountable for by state and local tax authorities.
 Beyond this, late payment penalties, interest, and collection fees, may also be assessed.
 At the extreme, criminal charges may be brought if it is determined tax evasion has taken place.

 Every business making taxable internet sales will be required to file ongoing sales tax returns.
 If you miss your filing deadline or payment deadline, you may be assessed a penalty of up to $50 in some states.
 This may even apply if you have collected no sales tax during the filing period.
 Once you commit to collecting sales tax, you need to be organized.
-We recommend you set several calendar alerts the week your sales tax is due to help you remember to file.
+We recommend you set several calendar alerts the week your sales tax return is due to help you remember to file.

 If a state auditor determines you have outstanding sales tax liability, they may outsource the collection to a collection agency.
 This will come at a cost to you and may impact your personal credit rating.